robertschnitman/diagnoser/README.md

 Furthermore, while the same function is friendly for data frames, its wide form is cumbersome for quickly ascertaining model validity.
 Thus, **validate()** produces similar output as a column vector, adding McFadden's pseudo R-squared and the apparent error rate--defined as the ratio of the number of incorrect predictions to correct ones (i.e. number incorrect / number correct)--for logistic regressions.
 Those who wish to have the values in the format of `broom` can always transpose the vector.

+Output definitions are in the help file associated with this function.

 ### Case 1: OLS

 ``` r